Analysis | Why Italy’s Political Struggles Stoke Euro Worries: QuickTake

 Discontent with the European Union is nothing new in Italy.
 But the arrival of a populist government prepared to channel that disaffection brought fears into the open that Italy might set a course of conflict with the EU and could even tumble out the euro.
 A sudden panic in financial markets was brief, but worries persist of a self-fulfilling, Greek-style showdown with the EU, which could upend markets the way the U.K.’s surprise Brexit vote did in 2016.
-While the swearing-in of Italy’s new populist prime minister ends the political uncertainty for now, the upheaval isn’t likely be quickly forgotten.
+The swearing-in of Italy’s new populist prime minister ended the political uncertainty, if not the market’s sensitivity to the issue.

 1. Could Italy leave the euro?